tdreyno/mustache-javascriptmvc/README.markdown

 mustache-javascriptmvc
 =============

-mustache-javascriptmvc brings the power of the [Mustache templating language](http://mustache.github.com/) and its superset handlebars.js to javascriptmvc.
+mustache-javascriptmvc brings the power of the [Mustache templating language](http://mustache.github.com/) and its superset handlebars.js to CanJS and JavaScriptMVC.

 Checkout the official Handlebars docs site at [http://www.handlebarsjs.com](http://www.handlebarsjs.com) for syntax.

-*Note* handlebars.js defines _helpers_ by registering them with the Handlebars prototype.
-Although javascriptmvc supports passing handlers into the view/render calls, mustache-javascriptmvc does not currently pass them on to handlebars.

 Installation
 ==========

+NOTE: steal is required to use this plugin with CanJS.

 	./steal/js steal/getjs mustache